ISSO Immigration Workshops Available in May

 Prepare for Summer Travel

 Be aware of scams on and off campus.
-Common scams involve receiving an email or call from someone claiming to be from a trusted source such as a bank, sweepstakes company, or even a government agency such as the Internal Revenue Service (IRS) or Department of Homeland Security (DHS) .
+Common scams involve receiving an email or call from someone claiming to be from a trusted source such as a bank, sweepstakes company, or even a government agency such as the Internal Revenue Service (IRS), USCIS, or Department of Homeland Security (DHS).
 Do not respond to any demands made by phone or email.
 Do not deposit money in unknown accounts or provide your credit information to persons unknown to you.
-If you receive such a call, contact UT Dallas Police Detective Lauren Kinney or Crime Prevention Officer David Spigelmyer at 972-883-2222 to report any suspicious activity.
+If you receive such a call, contact UT Dallas Police at 972-883-2222 to report any suspicious activity.
 Learn more about how to avoid scams on the DHS website.

 In Case of Emergency